If you’ve been asking yourself “Can Google Sheets group rows?” The answer is yes. The functionality was added in 2018 and works great!

 What Does It Mean to Group a Row in Google Sheets?

-Grouping rows or columns is attaching them to each other so they can be easily selected all at once next to the row or column header.
+Grouping rows or columns attaches them to each other so they can be easily selected all at once next to the row or column header.

 Thanks for the tip.
 It was just the thing I was looking for.